dredhezad1/Portfolio/Customer Churn Analysis with PowerBI/README.md

 The analysis explores churn patterns across customer tenure, contract types, services used, demographics, and regional performance.
 The data model is built using a Snowflake Schema, with key metrics developed in DAX, and includes Row-Level Security (RLS) to simulate enterprise-level access control.

+The analysis focuses on answering three critical business questions:

+Who is leaving?
+(Demographic & Tenure analysis)

+Why are they leaving?
+(Service quality & Contractual friction)

+What is the financial impact?
+(Revenue loss & LTV forecasting)

 Key insights reveal that customers with month-to-month contracts and shorter tenure periods are significantly more likely to churn, while service issues such as poor support expertise, network reliability, and pricing concerns are major churn drivers.

 **Dashboard Preview**